 What do I need to enter the event?

-2. A helmet of ANSI standard designed specifically for cycling which fits you well.
-You will be asked to fasten your helmet upon entering transition and if it is ill fitting you will be asked to adjust or exchange it.
+2. A cycle helmet of ANSI standard designed specifically for cycling which fits you well.

-4. You must be 16 years of age or above on the date of the event to participate (If you enter a relay team your swimmer can be younger than 16).
+4. You must be 16 years of age or above on the date of the event to participate.

-The 28k bike course is an undulating out and back which starts at the swimming pool and then follows the coact road the the roundabout at Rampside.
-From here the route retraces it's steps back to the swimming pool.
+The 21k bike is an undulating two loop course which starts and finishes at the marina lake.
 Your bicycle should be roadworthy and it is compulsory to wear a recognised cycle helmet, this event is non-drafting (you cannot ride directly behind another competitor to shelter from the wind) and you must not ride 2 abreast on the road.
 The course is not closed to traffic and you should follow the highway code at all times, riding responsibly.
 There will be adequate signs throughout the cycle course to guide you and there will also be marshals at critical locations.
 The marshals cannot stop traffic and will not tell you whether it is 'clear to go', it is your repsonsibility to check for traffic.

 What to do on the day:

-There will be a briefing 10 minutes before your swim start on the poolside.
+There will be a briefing 15 minutes before your swim start next to the transition area and you will then be allowed to enter the water to warm up and line up.
 Please do not be late for this briefing as it may contain important changes to the event which may affect you.

 What happens after the race?

 Following the race you should remove your cycle from the transition area but be careful not to impede any other competitors who may still be competing.
 You will need to show your number to retrieve your bicycle, friends and family members will not be allowed to retrieve bicycles.
-Refreshments will be available on the day and full results will be available on this website later the same evening.
+Refreshments will be available following the event and the prize giving will take place as soon as results are available.
+Full results will be available on this website on the same evening of the event.

 How will my entry be confirmed?

-Solo entry for the Ulverston Triathlon is £30 and team of 3 (one discipline each) is £45.
-Entry is only available online by following the link below.
+Entry for the Wirral Triathlon is £40 and is only available online by following the link below.
 You will be sent a confirmation via email coupled with appearance of your name on the entry list.
 If you are able to enter online then places are still available, the ability to enter will be removed when the event is full.